xinehc/argo-supplementary/README.md

 ### Step 3: Parse annotations and extract sequences

-Parse output files of `diamond`, ensuring at most 25% pairwise overlap of ARGs.
+Parse output files of `diamond` by ensuring at most 25% pairwise overlap of ARGs.
 Discard also ARGs close to the boundaries, except for sequences with circular topology.

 ```bash
 mkdir -p nucl/seq